 A day program which provides organized developmental activities for adults with developmental disabilities to prepare the individual to live as independently as possible.
 ADVP provides opportunities for the client's enjoyment of leisure activities and the development of community living skills, vocational adjustment, work activity training, and personal skills development.

-Our job trainers work closely with ADVP members to promote:
+Our day support staff works closely with ADVP members to promote:

 - Integration into a manufacturing work setting